XxCHANDLERxX/notes/sci206/README.md

 F=m(v^2)/R
 Bigger radius, smaller force
 Bigger velocity, larger force
-Demo: Swinging a ball tied to a string through a cylinder to a weight.
+*Demo:*: Swinging a ball tied to a string through a cylinder to a weight.
 *Centrifugal* force is a force pushing outwards, not inwards (e.g. a centrifuge)
 Q: What makes you slide out of your car when you make a sudden turn while your door is open and your bench seat is lubed up?
 A: Inertia.
 The car disappears from underneath you.

-Demo: Leverage on a tight bolt with a wrench by hand vs with a rod handle.
+*Demo:*: Leverage on a tight bolt with a wrench by hand vs with a rod handle.
 Note: Tools aren't designed for this, don't break your tools!

 Torque: depends on force pushing down and how far away from the rotational axis